vanilla-wm/vanilla-plugins/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

-Applications that require higher level of security want to ensure that the *exclusive* content is served to monetized users.
+* Applications that require higher level of security want to ensure that the *exclusive* content is served to monetized users.
-**Vanilla Web Monetization** improves the application security with the *back-end payments verification system*.
+* **Vanilla Web Monetization** improves the application security with the *back-end payments verification system*.
-Plugins created in this library provide simple API for using We monetization in different languages and frameworks.
+* Plugins created in this library provide simple API for using Web monetization in different languages and frameworks.

 ## Plugins